Kurento/kurento/source/tutorials/java/tutorial-helloworld.rst

    *Kurento Hello World Screenshot: WebRTC in loopback*

-The interface of the application (an HTML web page) is composed by two HTML5 video tags: one showing the local stream (as captured by the device webcam) and the other showing the remote stream sent by the media server back to the client.
+The interface of the application (an HTML web page) is composed by two HTML5 ``<video>`` tags: one showing the local stream (as captured by the device webcam) and the other showing the remote stream sent by the media server back to the client.

 The logic of the application is quite simple: the local stream is sent to the Kurento Media Server, which sends it back to the client without modifications.
-To implement this behavior, we need to create a `Media Pipeline`:term: composed by a single `Media Element`:term:, i.e. a **WebRtcEndpoint**, which holds the capability of exchanging full-duplex (bidirectional) WebRTC media flows.
+To implement this behavior, we need to create a :term:`Media Pipeline` composed by a single :term:`Media Element`, i.e. a **WebRtcEndpoint**, which holds the capability of exchanging full-duplex (bidirectional) WebRTC media flows.
 This media element is connected to itself so that the media it receives (from browser) is sent back (to browser).
 This media pipeline is illustrated in the following picture:

 .. figure:: ../../images/kurento-java-tutorial-1-helloworld-pipeline.png
    :align:   center